MicrosoftDocs/Hololens/hololens/hololens1-basic-usage.md

 Multiple users can also share a HoloLens device while using a single user account.

-Users sharing an account will need to ask to recalibrate in the Settings app.
+Users sharing a same account will need to recalibrate the HoloLens in **Settings**.
 Read more about [calibration](hololens-calibration.md).

 ## Meet the HoloLens (1st gen) Clicker